OysheeRoy/academic-kickstart/content/project/thesis/index.md

 - **Framework:**
-{{< figure library="true" src="framework" title="Overview of the framework which will assist in designing future interactive tools for art galleries." lightbox="true" >}}
+{{< figure library="true" src="framework.png" title="Overview of the framework which will assist in designing future interactive tools for art galleries." lightbox="true" >}}

 The proposed framework is made up of 5 modules: